attainu/Hospital-Management-System/README.md

 ◦ Dashboard:
 -----------------------------------------------
 ◦ Data about patients and rooms is available here.
 The page is split into three tables.<br>
-◦ Double click on patient for update their disease or delete that patient.
+◦ Double click on patient for update their disease or delete that patient.<br>
-◦ To Assign room, first click on available room then click on patient, now popup will appear, you need to confirm that.
+◦ To Assign room, first click on available room then click on patient, now popup will appear, you need to confirm that.<br>
 ◦ To clear the red warning sign you need to go on the patient’s personal page.
 To do that, you have to double click on his name.
-By clicking on the ‘Update button’ on the bottom of the page, the patient’s diagnosis in updated for the next 1 hours (consequently, the red warning sign disappears).
+By clicking on the ‘Update button’ on the bottom of the page, the patient’s diagnosis in updated for the next 1 hours (consequently, the red warning sign disappears).<br>

 ◦ Add Patient Page: